Coming to Casterton

 Health – Casterton is renowned for its quality health sector.
 With over a century of commitment to the community the Casterton Memorial Hospital has maintained the position of a progressive, diverse and modern facility supported by 6 General Practitioners.

-Ambulance Victoria provides 24 hours service to the district with 2 fully qualified Paramedic’s stationed at Casterton and access to fixed-wing Air Ambulance and Emergency Helicopter service.
+Ambulance Victoria provides 24 hour service to the district with 2 fully qualified Paramedic’s stationed in Casterton and access to the fixed-wing Air Ambulance and Emergency Helicopter service.

 Airfield – the Casterton Airfield is strategically located with 360 degree radial coverage for over-land flying and is the optimum location for aerial turnaround flying.

-The airfield is also the optimum location for aerial turnaround periods to combat fire threats in relation to the majority of the Green Triangle Forestry Plantation Estate within Victoria, together with extensive public lands (mainly with the Lower Glenelg National Park).
-The State Government has spent in excess of $650,000 over the last couple of years upgrading their facilities at the airfield.
+The airfield is also the optimum location for aerial turnaround periods to combat fire threats in relation to the majority of the Green Triangle Forestry Plantation Estate within Victoria, together with extensive public land (mainly the Lower Glenelg National Park).
+The State Government has spent in excess of $850,000 over the last couple of years upgrading their facilities at the airfield.